-- For the purposes of the Code, the term "client" will refer to an individual, couple, family, or group. - For the purposes of the Code, the term "counselling" will refer to any service provided by a counsellor that may include, but not limited to: assessment, counselling, coaching, supervision, training, etc. - For the purposes of the Code, the term "supervisee" will refer to students, interns, volunteers, or other individual's work a PACCP member is responsible for overseeing - For the purposes of the Code, the term "member" will refer to anyone that has a paid membership in PACCP who identities themselves as a counsellor, psychotherapist or a supervisor of a supervisee. - For the purposes of the Code, the term "counsellor" will refer to anyone that has a paid membership in PACCP who identities themselves as a counsellor or a supervisor of a supervisee. - For the purposes of the Code, the term "ethical decision-making model" will refer to the PACCP ethical decision-making model included within this Code.
+- For the purposes of the Code, the term "client" will refer to an individual, couple, family, or group.
+For the purposes of the Code, the term "counselling" will refer to any service provided by a counsellor that may include, but not limited to: assessment, counselling, coaching, supervision, training, etc. - For the purposes of the Code, the term "supervisee" will refer to students, interns, volunteers, or other individual's work a PACCP member is responsible for overseeing - For the purposes of the Code, the term "member" will refer to anyone that has a paid membership in PACCP who identities themselves as a counsellor, psychotherapist or a supervisor of a supervisee. - For the purposes of the Code, the term "counsellor" will refer to anyone that has a paid membership in PACCP who identities themselves as a counsellor or a supervisor of a supervisee.